siemens/simatic-s7-webserver-api/README.md

     * ApiWebAppResourceBuilder: Create an ApiWebAppResource from a file (html, js, ...)
 * PlcProgram
     * ApiPlcProgramHandler: Implementation to comfortably read/write all children of a struct via Bulk requests (under construction)
+* Files and Directories
+    * ApiFileResourceBuilder: Build an ApiFileResource from the path to a local resource (e.g. windows file)
+    * ApiDirectoryBuilder: Build a directory containing multiple files from a given ApiDirectoryBuilderConfiguration
+    * ApiFileHandler: Take care of Upload/Download of a file
+    * ApiDirectoryHandler: Take care of Upload/Update/download of a local directory
+* Backups
+    * ApiBackupHandler: Download/Restoring a backup

 ## Functionality
 The Functionalities come together in the [ApiHttpClientRequestHandler](#apihttpclientrequesthandler) that implements the IAsyncApiRequesthandler (and also in any implementation of the IApiRequestHandler - not given by example).